 Now that we have covered "what" needs to be calibrated, we will discuss the additional requirements of the pattern generator for each step of the calibration, including:

-- 1. The data pattern to be used.

-- 2. The amount of de-emphasis.

-- 3. Whether or not spread spectrum clocking (SSC) should be enabled.
+- 1. The data pattern to be used. - 2.
+The amount of de-emphasis and pre-shoot. - 3.
+Whether or not spread spectrum clocking (SSC) should be enabled.